catmando/hyperstack/docs/start/stores.md

 + We do not create an instance of the Discounter class but instead access the class methods of the Store `Discounter.lucky_dip!` so that all Components will be using the same 'class instance' of the Store.
 + `Discounter.discount` is a reader class method that was added to the Store for us by `state discount: 30, scope: :class, reader: true` which saved us a lot of typing!

 Stores can also receive dispatches from Operations - we will come to that later in this overview.
-In Hyperloop it is perfectly legitimate to interact with a Store through its class methods as we have done above.
+In Hyperstack it is perfectly legitimate to interact with a Store through its class methods as we have done above.

 ### Sharing Stores